-Overview of a Wrongful Death Case in Kentucky
+Overview of a Wrongful Death Lawsuit in Kentucky

-Your case begins by filing a demand letter against the at-fault party—or, more commonly, with their insurance company.
+Your wrongful death lawsuit begins by filing a demand letter against the at-fault party—or, more commonly, with their insurance company.
 This is an official notice of the amount of your losses, the insurer's duty to cover them, and the time limit the insurer has to respond.
-The insurer may pay you outright, send you a counter-offer, or deny your claim.
+The insurer may pay you outright, send you a counteroffer, or deny your claim.

 During this time, the insurance company might call you "for more information" or to "clear up some details" regarding the claim.
 These are attempts to gather evidence against you that can be used to lower or deny your compensation.
 Insurance adjusters may also try to offer you a quick, small settlement to prevent you from seeking any other financial recovery.